tstatler/doctools/guides/node/cli/unpublish/README.md

     App ChatApp version 0.3.0 is now marked for unpublication.

 The following uses the `--org` parameter to un-publish the active version of the ChatApp application that belongs to the organization with the ID of **12345**.
-This parameter is only necessary another application with the same name exists in another organization.

     $ cd myprojects/chatapp
     $ acs unpublish  --org 12345

     App ChatApp version 0.3.0 is now marked for unpublication.